ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 ### Step 2 - Save backup codes <a name="codes"></a>

-When you add two-factor authentication for the first time, you will see 10 one-time **backup codes** displayed in the OVHcloud Control Panel.
+When you add two-factor authentication for the first time, you will see 10 single-use **backup codes** displayed in the OVHcloud Control Panel.

 **Please keep them safe**.
 We recommend saving them in a password manager, such as [KeePass](https://keepass.info/){.external} or [Bitwarden](https://bitwarden.com/) (both applications are free).